 Water-based paints have improved over the years and are quickly replacing the use of solvent-based paint.
 Waterborne paints feature acrylic emulsions that offer a faster drying time, similar to solvent paints.
 It also has less odor and greater durability.

 Our team at Fogle Collision Centers is trained to provide an exceptional quality paint job to your vehicle using waterborne paints.
 Give us a call today for a free estimate and we’ll give your car a fresh look that is safer to the environment.

 The first cars available for purchase did not offer a variety of color choices.
-All the vehicles were in black because the luxury was owning a car, not the color.
-Now there are a variety of colors and styles for auto paint, and you can have all of them on your car if you choose.
+All the vehicles were in black because the luxury was owning a car, not the paint color.
+Now you have a multitude of options for repainting, changing colors, and customizing.

 Auto painting is no longer about applying a coat and making sure it is even.
 Giving a vehicle depth and a unique appearance takes skill and training.